openwebf/webf-cupertino-ui/README.md

 ### Prerequisites

 - Flutter SDK
-- WebF (version 0.22.0 or higher)
+- WebF Enterprise subscription (version 0.22.0 or higher)

-> **Important Note**: This package currently depends on the WebF Enterprise edition from a private Cloudsmith repository.
-If you need to use the open-source version of WebF, you'll need to override the dependency in your `pubspec.yaml`:
+> **⚠️ WebF Enterprise Required**: This package requires a WebF Enterprise subscription.
+It depends on the WebF Enterprise edition from a private Cloudsmith repository and is only available to WebF Enterprise subscribers.
 >
-> ```yaml
-> dependency_overrides:
->   webf: ^0.22.0  # Use the open-source version from pub.dev
-> ```
+> To get access to WebF Enterprise, please visit [openwebf.com](https://openwebf.com) for more information about enterprise subscriptions and pricing.

 ### Installation